Foxtel cuts Foxtel Play pricing, secures HBO and heads to Hanging Rock

 Foxtel will drop Foxtel Play prices in December, while it strengthens its HBO deal and commissions a Picnic At Hanging Rock series.

-At the ASTRA conference in Sydney today, Foxtel announced that it’s planning to significantly revamp its Foxtel Play IP-based subscription offering, with five new tiers of programming available to consumers.
+At the ASTRA conference in Sydney today, Foxtel announced that it’s planning to significantly revamp its Foxtel Play (now known as Foxtel Now) IP-based subscription offering, with five new tiers of programming available to consumers.
 These will be based around lower-cost entry level tiers that focus around a choice of drama options, lifestyle packages, documentary or kids programming.
 On top of those offerings Sports and Movies packages will also be available.

 Foxtel also appears to be gearing up to take on devices such as the Apple TV and Telstra TV with a "puck" style device for consumers to watch Foxtel Play content.
 Traditionally it’s offered its IP-based subscription service to smartphones, tablets and PCs only, with a strict delineation between Foxtel Play on those devices and the higher cost Foxtel product.
 Foxtel will further split its content out with a dedicated kids app designed to deliver age-appropriate content to younger viewers, which will also appear in December.